Sidewalk and Ramp Repair Program

 A curb ramp is the section of concrete, typically on a slope, that connects the sidewalk to the roadway and provides pedestrians a location to cross the street.
 The Americans with Disabilities Act (ADA) has multiple requirements for these ramps, which the City is obligated to follow.
 Some of these requirements include maximum slopes on the ramps and the level landings (i.e. the "top" of the ramp), as well as the need to install detectable warning surfaces (the "dots" or "domes" installed at the bottom of the ramp) that act as a cue for visually impaired pedestrians.

-The ADA, which went into effect in 1992, requires that pedestrian facilities adjacent to any public project be brought into compliance with current ADA standards.
-This includes the curb ramps adjacent to any road reconstruction or resurfacing project that was performed from 1992 to the present.
-The City was working under a consent decree to retroactively bring all corner ramps into compliance on streets that were resurfaced or reconstructed between 1992 and 2004 by the year 2018.
+The City has completed work under a consent decree to retroactively bring all corner ramps into ADA-compliance on streets that were resurfaced or reconstructed between 1992 and 2004 by the year 2018.

-During construction, a City-hired contractor will remove and replace the designated curb ramps.
-This work will typically include removing some of the sidewalk adjacent to the ramp, as well as some curb and gutter and some of the pavement around the ramp.
-The pavement removal usually consists of a small strip that is removed and is later patched back upon completion of the ramp.
-Pavement patching will usually be done within a week of the ramp construction; in the meantime gravel will be left in front of the ramp to maintain a temporary walkable surface across the road.
+During construction, a City-hired contractor will typically remove some of the sidewalk adjacent to the proposed ramp, as well as some curb and gutter and pavement.
+It is usually a small strip of pavement that is removed and is later patched upon completion of the ramp.
+Pavement patching will usually be done within a week of the ramp construction; but gravel will temporarily be left in front of the ramp to maintain a temporary walkable surface across the road until the permanent pavement can be installed.

-In order to achieve the require grades for the curb ramps, we frequently have to significantly lower the level landings (the level landing is the slab of sidewalk at the top of the ramp, usually at the intersection of the sidewalk s).
-This often creates the need to build a retaining wall at the back of the sidewalk, or to do some additional grading so that there is not a drop-off from the adjacent yard to the sidewalk which would erode over time.
+In order to achieve the required grades for the curb ramps, we frequently have to significantly lower the level landings (the level landing is the slab of sidewalk at the top of the ramp, usually at the intersection of the sidewalks).
+This often creates the need to build a small retaining wall/curb at the back of the sidewalk.

 All disturbed areas will be restored and reseeded by the contractor and re-inspected after the project to make sure turf has established.